ianhomer/dotfiles/README.md

 ## How

-Various dotfiles are all located in sub-folders in the dotfiles/ folder for various tools.
-On installation, each of these are stowed in to your home directory, i.e. original backed up and dotfiles linked into place.
-Further installation and configuration takes place with scripts in the bin/ directory, however just look at bin/dotme to see what actually happens.
+dotfiles are all located in sub-folders in the dotfiles/ folder for the associated tools.
+On installation, these are stowed in to your home directory, i.e. original backed up and dotfiles linked into place.
+Further installation and configuration takes place with scripts in the bin/ directory.
+Look at bin/dotme to see what actually happens.

 You can also update parts of the initialisation separately, see `dotme -h` to get a list of each part. `man dotme` will give you more guidance on usage.